kmicinski/cs245/syllabus.md

 ## Computer Security: Attacks and Defenses
 (*CMSC 311* at Haverford College)

+Note that--especially since this is the first offering of 311--parts of this syllabus are subject to change with adequate notice.

 **Prerequisites**:
   - Experience in C programming:
     - E.g., CMSC245 at Haverford or CMSC246 at Bryn Mawr